NelsonJQ/termseeker/README.md

 # Project Overview

-TermHunter is a Python application designed to facilitate the terminology work by searching for candidate terms in UN languages in official UN documents.
+TermSeeker is a Python application designed to facilitate the terminology work by searching for candidate terms in UN languages in official UN documents.
 The application uses the UN Digital Library search results in one or multiple languages (Arabic, Spanish, French, Russian, Chinese).

 ## Features